Reinventing the Umbrella

 TUUCI, founded in 1998, by Dougan Clarke, TUUCI founder & product architect, has changed the umbrella game for the better.
 A Miami-native, Clarke spent most of his youth working at a boat yard in Miami—rigging boats for the racing and yachting world, giving him an appreciation for strong materials and sleek engineering.
 And having grown up in South Florida, Clarke realized the importance of shade, and how most umbrellas were not just primitive, but poorly constructed and unreliable.

 After a brief stint working in the furniture world after college, Clarke realized there was a market for beautiful, reliable umbrellas—and so began TUUCI.
-Started in a small shed in a Miami boat yard, TUUCI is now an international player, selling to thousands of resorts, restaurants, and anyone who needs a shade product that is going to last a long time and look beautiful.
+Started in a Miami boat yard, TUUCI is now an international player, selling to thousands of resorts, restaurants, and anyone who needs a shade product that is going to last a long time and look beautiful.

 None of their products exemplify the grace and durability that have become synonymous with the TUUCI name quite like the Ocean Master MAX Cantilever and Equinox Cabana.
 In addition to their sculptural appearance, these shade-makers benefit from TUUCI’s patented engineering and have been through the rigors of their product testing process. have been through the rigors of TUUCI’s design and engineering process.
 “We have a massive wind machine, testing our products at the highest speeds Florida and other coastal cities face,” says Patrick Troy, executive vice president of sales at the Miami-based company.